waseemchishti/Python-Dashboard-with-Flask-Framework/README.md

 5. Run the application all cells
 6. type the following url in your web browser http://127.0.0.1:8000/mcb-dashboard/jail
 7. Click to view the complete pandas prfiliong dataset exploratory analysis report
+8. Go back to view the main page again
 8. .............Enjoy and Follow me...............